Keith Miller: Later life

 After retirement, Miller remained in the public eye, augmented by persistent "unsubstantiated rumours of an affair with Princess Margaret".
 He made a living as a journalist and columnist, employed by the Daily Express as a "special cricket writer" for twenty years.
 As during his career, Miller was a proponent of attacking and bright play.
-He praised the aggressive leadership of his protégé Richie Benaud but criticised the style of play pursued by Australia under Benaud's successors Bob Simpson and Bill Lawry.
+He praised the aggressive leadership of Richie Benaud but criticised the style of play pursued by Australia under Benaud's successors Bob Simpson and Bill Lawry.
 In the mid-1980s, when Australia was struggling, Miller called for the removal of Allan Border, an obdurate and defensive batsman, from the captaincy.

 He later worked for Vernons Pools, owned by the millionaire horseracing entrepreneur, Robert Sangster.
 Miller "was happiest at the cricket or at the races".
 He also worked as the head of a lobby group in promoting Australian rules football in his adopted New South Wales in the 1980s.
 At the time, the VFL was the dominant league and there were no top-flight teams in his adopted state or Queensland.

 Miller's later life was plagued by ill health.
 In November 1991, he was hospitalised with a stroke, and soon after fell over and broke his hip, necessitating two further operations.
 He had skin cancer, caused by his insistence on always displaying his mop of hair and not wearing a hat.
 He accepted these vicissitudes equably.
 "Some grieved to see him reduced, but not him; these were life's deliveries.
 He knew only that one would get him out eventually."
 He had an earlobe removed.
 The cancer also attacked his legs, and coupled with his hip injury, severely curtailed his mobility, forcing him to use walking frames and wheelchairs.
 Asked at 75 about death, he said: "Never think about it.
 No regrets.
 I've had a hell of a good life.
 Been damned lucky."